J-Rios/multicolorcaptcha/README.rst

 To generate the images of the Captchas, the library uses Pillow module.

-1. For Linux systems, it is necessary to install Pillow prerequisites:
+1. For Linux systems, it is necessary to install Pillow prerequisites (also, Pillow and PIL cannot co-exist in the same environment.
+Before installing Pillow, please uninstall PIL):

 .. code-block:: bash

-   $ apt-get install libtiff5-dev libjpeg8-dev zlib1g-dev libfreetype6-dev liblcms2-dev libwebp-dev tcl8.6-dev tk8.6-dev python-tk
+   $ apt-get install libtiff5-dev libjpeg8-dev zlib1g-dev libfreetype6-dev liblcms2-dev libwebp-dev tcl8.6-dev tk8.6-dev python3-tk

 2. Install the module